farvardin/garvuino/doc/garvuino_manual.md

 Thank you for your interest in Garvuino!
 The Garvuino is a PCB board for creating music, sounds and chiptunes, either through programming, soundtracker or live recording (midi).

-It's open-source hardware, so you can modify, hack, have fun with it without restriction.
+As the hardware is open-source, you can modify, hack and have fun with it without restriction.

 ## Presentation of the board

-The Garvuino board can be used in those modes:
+Several modes can be used :

 ### AY-3-8910 emulator